-George Pell: Who is Australia's Catholic cardinal? - BBC News
+Who is George Pell?

-George Pell: Who is Australia's Catholic cardinal?
+George Pell: Who is the cardinal convicted of sexual abuse?

-Australia's most senior Roman Catholic cleric, George Pell, has been a strong supporter of traditional Catholic values, taking a conservative stance on same-sex marriage and contraception, and advocating priestly celibacy.
+Cardinal George Pell's child sexual abuse conviction has rocked the Catholic Church, where for years he has been one of its highest-ranked officials.

+It has had the same effect in Australia, Pell's home nation, where his career began decades ago.

+The cleric made his name as a determined figure who championed traditional Catholic values and conservative views against same-sex marriage, abortion and contraception.

-But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he was himself an abuser.
-He has always strongly denied any wrongdoing.
+But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he himself was an abuser.
+He has always denied any wrongdoing, but has been found guilty of abusing two boys in 1996.

-On 29 June 2017 he was charged with historical sex offences - which he described as "false".

-"The whole idea of sexual abuse is abhorrent to me," Cardinal Pell said in a statement hours after being charged.

-He added: "I am looking forward finally to having my day in court.
-I am innocent of these charges."

-Cardinal Pell was born in the city of Ballarat, near Melbourne, Victoria, in 1941, the son of an Anglican father and an Irish Roman Catholic mother.
+Pell was born in the city of Ballarat, near Melbourne, Victoria, in 1941, the son of an Anglican father and an Irish Roman Catholic mother.

 His early education was at Loreto Convent and later at St Patrick's College where he excelled in sports, particularly Australian Rules football.